-Did you assume you own the air above your land when you bought your property?
-Or have you ever been sitting in your backyard pondering the question...how far up do my property rights actually go?
+Did you assume you own the airspace above your land and home when you bought your property?
+Or have you ever been sitting in your backyard pondering the question...how much airspace do I own above my land?

 With the recent boom in drones, more and more people are being forced to consider questions like these.
 Air rights are being brought back into public conversation and controversy.

 Put simply, air rights are the property interest in the space above the earth’s surface.
-When land is purchased, it usually comes with a bundle of rights including surface, mineral, water, and air rights.
+When you buy land for sale, it usually comes with a bundle of rights including surface, mineral, water, and air rights.
 In many cases, each of these rights can be bought, leased, or sold alone.
 Immediately this poses the question, when it comes to air rights, how far above my land do I own?

 Conflicts about airspace go back further than you might think.
 Cuius est solum, eius est usque ad coelum et ad inferos is a popular 13th-century Latin maxim basically translating to…”whoever's is the soil, it is theirs all the way to heaven and all the way to hell.”
 This phrase was used in a court case in 1587 where a landowner built a structure that blocked a portion of his neighbor's sunlight.
 The structure was deemed legal since the landowner owned the entire space above his land.